Azazel-h/basic-text-editor/README.md

 - src
 - tests

+> [!NOTE]
-Just trying to build some "pet desktop application", nothing new here.
+> Just trying to build some "pet desktop application", nothing new here.
+> Probably, will be a good example of working with GUI in C++ for different OS.